vplasencia/MyArticles/cl456s9x002f4kfnv1yedaiov.md

 ---

+> **Stay tuned:** This article is being updated and the new version will be accessible through a new link that will be added here soon.
+>
+> Here is the GitHub repository with the updated code: [https://github.com/vplasencia/zk-sudoku-ts](https://github.com/vplasencia/zk-sudoku-ts)

 This is a step-by-step guide on how to build a [Zero Knowledge](https://en.wikipedia.org/wiki/Zero-knowledge_proof) (zk) [Decentralized Application](https://en.wikipedia.org/wiki/Decentralized_application) (DApp) from zero to production.

 The goal is to explain the flow of a zk dapp and deploy it so that users can use it.